 Ecological Receptor Summary of desk and walkover survey findings Likely impact and recommendations for further survey to any act which results in the intent to inflict unnecessary suffering.
 Mercy killings and killing in a swift and humane way in the course of a lawful activity are not offences under the Act.
 Birds The following habitats have the potential to support breeding birds: Scattered trees; Scrub; Broad-leaved trees; Species rich hedgerows; and Species poor hedgerows.
 Common birds were recorded on site including wood pigeon, blue tit, coal tit, great tit, crow, sparrow hawk and magpie.
 House sparrow which is a BoCC Red list species was recorded on site.
 All wild birds while actively nesting are afforded legal protection under the WCA.
 Special protection is also afforded to birds listed on Schedule 1 of the WCA which makes it an offence to disturb these species at nest or the dependent young.
-Combined legislation means that all birds, their nests and eggs are protected by law and it is an offence, with certain exceptions, to: a) intentionally take, damage or destroy the nest of any wild bird while it is in use or being built; c) intentionally take or destroy the egg of any wild bird; b) intentionally take or destroy the agg of any wild bird; c) intentionally or recklessly disturb any wild bird listed on Schedule 1 while it is nest building or is in, on or near a nest with eggs or young; or disturb the dependent young of such a bird; and f) have in one's possession or control any birds of a species listed on Schedule 4 of the Act unless registered in accordance with the Secretary of State's regulations.
+Combined legislation means that all birds, their nests and eggs are protected by law and it is an offence, with certain exceptions, to: a) intentionally kill, injure or take any wild bird; b) intentionally take, damage or destroy the nest of any wild bird while it is in use or being built; c) intentionally take or destroy the egg of any wild bird; d) have in one's possession or control any wild bird (dead or alive), part of a wild bird or egg of a wild bird; e) intentionally or recklessly disturb any wild bird listed on Schedule 1 while it is nest building or is in, on or near a nest with eggs or young; or disturb the dependent young of such a bird; and f) have in one's possession or control any birds of a species listed on Schedule 4 of the Act unless registered in accordance with the Secretary of State's regulations.
 A breeding bird survey in accordance with BTO guidelines is recommended.
 The breeding bird survey season runs from March to June and consists of four site visits (one per month).
 A wintering bird survey in accordance with BTO guidelines is also recommended.
 The wintering bird survey season runs from November to February and consists of four site visits (one per month).
 It is recommended that vegetation clearance/building disturbance is undertaken outside of the nesting season.
-The nesting season is deemed to be from mid-March to mid- August, although these times can be temperature dependent.
+The nesting season is deemed to be from mid-March to mid-August, although these times can be temperature dependent.
 If this timing is not possible then a nesting bird check must be carried out by a suitably experienced person, no more than 48 hours between the check and the removal.
 If the 'all clear' is given, then removal/building works can commence.
 If birds are found to be nesting, then no works should be undertaken within at least 7m of the nest until chicks have fledged.
-Reptiles Habitats on site are considered suitable for reptiles due to suitable basking/foraging areas and well-structured vegetation within the semi- improved grassland.
+Reptiles Habitats on site are considered suitable for reptiles due to suitable basking/foraging areas and well-structured vegetation within the semi-improved grassland.
 The hedgerows and scrub offer good habitat for hibernation.
-ES BLAKE Further reptile surveys are recommended.
+Further reptile surveys are recommended.
 Reptile surveys can be undertaken from mid-match to